 Include all of your gap year experiences on your CV, even part-time jobs, and outline the skills you developed, your achievements and the challenges you overcame.
 Find out more about writing and structuring your graduate CV.

 You can use your experiences to answer competency questions on application forms and at interviews.
 You can also draw on your experiences when answering ‘Tell us about yourself’ or ‘What would you do if…?’ interview questions.
 For example, a recruiter told TARGETjobs how impressed she was when a candidate answered a question about how they would negotiate with a supplier by explaining how they bartered prices in a market while in Marrakesh.

-As you undertake each gap year activity, keep a record of what you have achieved, the problems you have solved and the skills you’ve used if you can (or update your CV as you go) – this will ensure you won’t forget anything.
+As you undertake each gap year activity, if you can, keep a record of what you have achieved, the problems you have solved and the skills you’ve used if you can (or update your CV as you go) – this will ensure you won’t forget anything.

 What skills will I have developed on a gap year?

 Individual activities will develop different skills and require different qualities.
 But most gap years will have helped you develop the following qualities: